 - Average Annual Net Evaporation is 2.43 feet or 29.2 inches (Texas Water Development Board).

 Canyon Reservoir was built and financed through a partnership between the U.S. Army Corps of Engineers and GBRA.
-The Dam and Reservoir are owned by the Federal Government -- which also owns the rights to the flood control portion of the reservoir (from elevation 909 up to 943 feet mean sea level).
+The Dam and Reservoir are owned by the federal government – who also owns the rights to the flood control portion of the reservoir (from elevation 909 up to 943 feet mean sea level).
 GBRA owns the right to the conservation storage portion of the Reservoir (the water stored at elevation 909 feet msl or below).
 Under its permit with TCEQ, GBRA has the right to store water in the Conservation Pool portion of the Reservoir for water supply purposes and to deliver that water to customers.
 GBRA pays about 35% of the debt on the Dam and Reservoir, as well as a portion of the annual operating expenses.

 The 'flood control pool' is managed by the U.S. Army Corps of Engineers.
 This portion of the reservoir is usually kept empty to contain floodwater from heavy rainfall events upstream of the Reservoir.
 Releases of floodwater are made by the Corps as soon as possible, but at rates that do not contribute to downstream flooding.
 Corps regulations designate Gonzales, Cuero and Victoria as 'control points' with a maximum rate of 12,000 cubic feet per second (cfs).
 The Corps must make sure that the Canyon release rate, when combined with local river conditions, does not exceed 12,000 cfs at these locations.